9 Methods to find your distribution name and version in Linux

-You have joined new company and want to install some software’s which is requested by DevApp team, also want to restart few of the service after installation.
+Let’s say you have joined new organization and want to install some software’s which is requested by DevApp team, also want to restart few of the service after installation.
 What to do?

 Administrator should gather some of the information about the system before doing any activity, which is first task for him.

 There are many ways to find the Linux distribution name and version.
 You might ask, why I want to know this basic things?

 We have four major distributions such as RHEL, Debian, openSUSE & Arch Linux.